Table of Contents

 Configuration Item Explanation Example

-CELERY_BEATS_SCHEDULE Defines the schedule for the Search Expiration Service and Search Subscriber Service See the linked sections.
+CELERY_BEATS_SCHEDULE Defines the schedule for the Search Expiration Service and Search Subscriber Service See linked sections

-SWIRL_DEFAULT_QUERY_LANGUAGE Determines which stopword dictionary is loaded SWIRL_DEFAULT_QUERY_LANGUAGE = 'english'
+SWIRL_DEFAULT_QUERY_LANGUAGE Determines the stopword dictionary SWIRL_DEFAULT_QUERY_LANGUAGE = 'english'

-SWIRL_RELEVANCY_CONFIG Defines the relevancy score weights for important fields See below
+SWIRL_RELEVANCY_CONFIG Defines relevancy score weights for key fields See below

-SWIRL_EXPLAIN Configures the delivery of relevancy explain structures, in Mixed responses SWIRL_EXPLAIN = false
+SWIRL_EXPLAIN Enables relevancy explain structures in responses SWIRL_EXPLAIN = false

 Example SWIRL_RELEVANCY_CONFIG